Raynard-O/tyk-sre-assignment/README.md

 ### `GET /readyz`

-Readiness — whether we can still reach the API server, and so whether we should receive traffic.
+Readiness — whether tool can still reach the API server, and so whether we should receive traffic.

 ```console